ConceptExplorer/Realtek-Audio-PM-Switch/README.md

 A simple GUI application to **fix the Realtek audio popping issue** by toggling power management settings for Realtek audio devices on Windows.*

-  *Hopefully this fixes your Realtek audio device until they fix it in the driver.
+  *Hopefully this workaround fixes your Realtek audio device until they fix it in the driver.

 ![Realtek Audio PM Switch](Realtek-Audio-PM-Switch_v0.1.0.png)